Center (basketball): 1960s: Bill Russell–Wilt Chamberlain era

 His principal rival Wilt Chamberlain, listed at 7 ft 1 in, 275 lb, lacked Russell's supporting cast.
 Chamberlain played college ball for the Kansas Jayhawks, leading them to the 1957 title game against the North Carolina Tar Heels.
 Although the Jayhawks lost by one point in triple overtime, Chamberlain was named the tournament's Most Outstanding Player.
-Briefly a member of the Harlem Globetrotters before joining the Philadelphia Warriors of the NBA in 1959, Chamberlain won two championships, in 1967 with the Philadelphia 76ers and 1972 with the Los Angeles Lakers, although his teams were repeatedly defeated by the Celtics in the Eastern Conference and NBA Finals, including two NBA Finals loss to Willis Reed's New York Knicks in 1970 and 1973.
+Briefly a member of the Harlem Globetrotters before joining the Philadelphia Warriors of the NBA in 1959, Chamberlain won two championships, in 1967 with the Philadelphia 76ers and 1972 with the Los Angeles Lakers, although his teams were repeatedly defeated by the Celtics in the Eastern Conference and NBA Finals, including two losses in the NBA Finals to Willis Reed and the New York Knicks in 1970 and 1973.
 He also won seven scoring titles, eleven rebounding titles, and four regular season Most Valuable Player awards, including the distinction, in 1960, of being the first rookie to receive the award.
 Stronger than any player of his era, he was usually capable of scoring and rebounding at will.
 Although he was the target of constant double- and triple-teaming, as well as fouling tactics designed to take advantage of his poor free-throw shooting, he set a number of records that have never been broken.
 Most notably, Chamberlain is the only player in NBA history to average more than 50 points in a season and score 100 points in a single game (both in 1961–62 as a member of the Philadelphia Warriors).
 He also holds the NBA's all-time records for rebounding average (27.2), rebounds in a single game (55), and career rebounds (23,924).
 While Chamberlain excelled in scoring and rebounding, he was also an adept passer for a big man.
 During his tenure with the 76ers, Chamberlain averaged around 7 assists per game, even leading the league in total assists in the 1967–68 season with 702.